 I’m Cristina.

-My artwork often takes shape in sculptural forms made from handmade paper, thread, and found objects — materials that carry stories and textures of their own.
+My personal body of work often takes shape in sculptural forms made from handmade paper, thread, and found objects — materials that carry stories and textures of their own.
 I earned my MFA in Visual Art from Vermont College of Fine Arts, where I deepened my love for process, experimentation, and community.

 When I’m not in the museum or studio, you’ll probably find me chasing great burger spots, enjoying DIY house projects, or getting lost with a jigsaw puzzle.